 Spike: And, I never really liked you, and, and, and, you have stupid hair.

-- The plot of an episode of Seinfeld was George trying to come up with a good comeback to use on a guy who burned him.
-All he could come up with was "The jerk store called, and it's running out of you."
-He's so proud of this that he travels to a city he doesn't want to go to, and makes an ass of himself again, just so the guy will insult him again so he can make this comeback.
-After all that, the guy deflects it in two seconds with "why should they worry when you're their main supply?"
+- The plot of an episode of Seinfeld was George regretting not using a good comeback on a guy who burned him.
+The comeback was "The jerk store called, and they're running out of you." (in response to 'George, the ocean called and they're running out of shrimp' because George was stuffing his face with shrimp) He's so proud of this that he travels to a city he doesn't want to go to, and makes an ass of himself again, just so the guy will insult him again so he can make this comeback.
+After all that, the guy deflects it in two seconds with "what does it matter?
+You're their all-time best seller!".
+The best that George can come up with in response is 'Oh yeah?
+Well...I had sex with your wife!' to which George is told that his wife is in a coma.
+By the end of the episode George is racing back to the airport having come up with yet another comeback.

 - In the episode, "The Dealership", Elaine criticizes Puddy (her boyfriend) for constantly giving the high-five to people: